-Another indication of the progress of the Voluntary Agreement is the 57% decline in the average weighted TEC of aggregate set-top box purchases year-over-year, as shown in Figure 1 below.
-The 2021 drop of 13.5% represents the second largest year-over-year improvement for new set-top boxes purchased, after the largest annual decline to date in the prior year.
-The decline from more than 122 kWh/year for the first reported purchases in 2013 to just under 53 kWh/year corroborates the national energy consumption estimated savings of 57%, as this metric is independent of stock estimates and subscriber count adjustments.
+Another indication of the progress of the Voluntary Agreement is the 59% decline in the average weighted TEC of aggregate set-top box purchases, as shown in Figure 1 below.
+The decline from more than 122 kWh/year for the first reported purchases in 2013 to nearly 50 kWh/ year corroborates the national energy consumption estimated savings of 63% over that same period as calculated below, since this metric is independent of stock estimates and subscriber count adjustments.